a-new-world-from-otaku/oracle_shield/README.md

 Available options include:

 - `-m` or `--memory`: Specify the amount of memory to use (in GiB).
-- `-f` or `--frequency`: Specify the frequency of calculating Pi (in times per month).
+- `-p` or `--percent`: Specify the percent of CPU usage （as an integer between 0 and 100).

-For example, to use 4 GiB of memory and calculate Pi 10 times per month, run `./oracle_shield -m 4 -f 10`.
+For example, to use 4 GiB of memory and 10%, run `./oracle_shield -m 4 -p 10`.

 ## Note